 In this imaginary plot you can select a tree and a shrub species, change the LAI for that species and specify the soil description.
 Output plots are redrawed with each change.
 At the bottom the input object used to modelize the forest dynamic is showed.

-This web-based service has been develop by the Vegetation Modeling Group at Forest Sciences Centre of Catalonia (CTFC), in collaboration with the Center for Ecological Research and Forestry Applications (CREAF):
+This web-based service has been develop by the Vegetation Modeling Group at Forest Science and Technology Centre of Catalonia (CTFC), in collaboration with the Center for Ecological Research and Forestry Applications (CREAF):

 Idea and conceptual design: Miquel de Cáceres (CTFC/CREAF), Víctor Granda (CTFC), Antoine Cabon (CTFC/CREAF) & Jordi Martínez Vilalta (UAB/CREAF)